parsatorb/PyTorch-Saccader/README.md

 # PyTorch-Saccader
-PyTorch implementation of Saccader: Improving Accuracy of Hard Attention Models for Vision
+PyTorch implementation of "Saccader: Improving Accuracy of Hard Attention Models for Vision" In progress